 For the paper, you will select a food security issue in a country of your choice (you must choose one that you not currently residing at), and research solutions to that issue.

-The Minnesota Youth Institute event will be held virtually on May 17, 2021.
+The Minnesota Youth Institute event will be held in-person on May 17, 2023.

 At the event, you will present your solution to experts in small roundtable groups.
-Each student will have three minutes to present their solution followed by three minutes of Q&A. Each group will usually have 7 or 8 students and two to three experts.
+Each group will usually have 6-8 students and 2-3 experts.
+Each student will have three minutes to present their solution followed by three minutes of Q&A. Slides are not required for presentations, this is an oral discussion.
 This is your opportunity to share your ideas with experts from across the state, learn from your peers, network, and have a great time!
 Remember, YOU are the expert of your chosen topic/country in the room and that this is a safe space to discuss.
-MNYI 2020 agenda can be referenced to provide an idea of what happens at this event.
+The general MNYI agenda can be referenced to provide an idea of the event schedule.

 Teacher and Mentor Resources